 In May 2024, GIC hosted approximately 130 local partners, employees, and GIC alumni from across Latin America (LatAm) to celebrate the 10-year anniversary of the firm’s São Paulo office.
-As part of the celebration, GIC CEO Lim Chow Kiat and Wolfgang Schwerdtle, Head of the Brazil Office, Head, Direct Investment Group, Latam, and Co-Head of the Sustainability Solutions Group, shared their views on GIC’s growth story in the region, where they are seeing opportunities, and the impact of the current global macro environment on investments in the region.
+As part of the celebration, GIC CEO Lim Chow Kiat and Wolfgang Schwerdtle, Head of the Brazil Office, Head, Direct Investment Group, LatAm, and Co-Head of the Sustainability Solutions Group, shared their views on GIC’s growth story in the region, where they are seeing opportunities, and the impact of the current global macro environment on investments in the region.

 How big is GIC’s footprint in LatAm relative to your global portfolio?